kawaicheung/naming-things/manuscript/NamingOpposites.md

 # Naming Opposites

+Usually, the English language has enough breadth that most concepts have a meaningful opposite.
+For a piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_; _Restore_ makes perfect sense.
+It's clear that a file that can be restored is already in the state of being deleted.

+But, this isn't always the case.
+Take this example.

 There's this concept in DoneDone called _Workflows_.
 A workflow defines a series of statuses available for an issue.
 A typical workflow might have states like "Open", "In Progress", "Not Reproducible", "Closed" and so forth.
 We let users create workflows to tailor them to their particular business processes.

 A workflow can have its own status too.
 It starts as unpublished, and when a user is ready to use the workflow, it becomes published.
 That's simple enough.